Understanding COVID-19 Vaccines

 Can children get a vaccine?

 Children and teens age 6 months and older can now get the Pfizer and Moderna COVID-19 vaccines.
-Eligible children age 5 and older can also receive a booster dose of the Pfizer vaccine, and eligible children age 6 and older can receive an updated booster dose of the Moderna vaccine.
+Eligible children age 5 and older can also receive an updated booster dose of the Pfizer vaccine, and eligible children age 6 and older can receive an updated booster dose of the Moderna vaccine.

 Do the vaccines have any side effects?

 All vaccines may cause some side effects, which are normal signs that your body is making antibodies.
 These side effects go away in a few days.
 Many people have no side effects.

 Serious side effects that could cause long-term health problems are extremely unlikely following any vaccination, including COVID-19 vaccination.
 These rare side effects usually appear within six weeks of receiving a vaccine dose.
 If you have any health problems after vaccination, report them to the Vaccine Adverse Event Reporting System (VAERS).